ansible/ansible/docs/docsite/rst/windows_winrm.rst

 when using WinRM that can cause issues when creating playbooks for Ansible.
 These include:

-* Credentials are not delegated on every authentication transport, which causes authentication errors when accessing network resources or installing certain programs.
+* Credentials are not delegated for most authentication types, which causes authentication errors when accessing network resources or installing certain programs.